Bug report #18080

 I think this report can be closed.

-#9 Updated by Steve Lowman about 2 years ago
+#9 Updated by Steve Lowman over 2 years ago

 To be honest, I might unwittingly have been using the SAGA Fixed Distance Buffer instead of the QGIS native algorithm.
 If so, then I think this report may be a duplicate of #17291, which will not be resolved in QGIS 2.

 Best use the SAGA tool, or perhaps even better use the OGR Buffer Vectors tool.
 Both are available in the Processing Toolbox.

-#11 Updated by Douglas Alderman about 2 years ago
+#11 Updated by Douglas Alderman over 2 years ago

 - Status changed from Closed to Reopened